7.7 MINUTES | START A PROJECT

 Inspired by the wisdom of David Ogilvy, learning these three simple copywriting rules can help you to write better and focus your efforts on finding the right words to increase sales.

 There’s a strange thing that happens when people start writing.
 The rules we learn in school seem to make writing words more formal, stiff, and boring.
 Think about all the school papers you wrote and the formatting involved; it never resembled the way you talk (or think).

 When it comes to marketing materials, sales messages, and almost any words you put on a screen𑁋nobody wants to read your school paper style of writing.

-Instead, focus on designing words that look like and sound like the way people talk.
-This is the key to getting people to read what you write and ultimately, lead readers to a sale.
+Instead, focus on designing words that look and sound like how people talk.
+This is the key to getting people to read what you write and ultimately, leading readers to a sale.

 All that formal stuff, it’s just going to cause a lot of people to lose attention and click away before you eventually make a pitch for your product or service.

 By the way, if you want to make a deeper connection, create buyer personas and alter your writing to fit each of them.
 A buyer persona is a fictional representation of your ideal buyer.
 This includes their demographic information, personality type, and other details focused on a buyer’s behaviors.

 Creating a buyer persona lets you write to ‘one’ specific person.
 You can target your message to provide that ‘one’ customer with the most relevant benefits.

 This may be one of the hard copywriting rules to learn.
 However, you could try recording what you want in words and hire a transcriptionist to turn it into something useful for your business.
 Alternatively, you can write down a few of your thoughts and then hire a strategic copywriter to do the hard stuff for you.

 KEY TAKEAWAY𑁋Your words must be designed to make readers feel connected by using a language that understands them